 The assignment contract or the joint venture development agreement is subject to terms and conditions specified in the land grant contract.
 For residential construction projects, PRC law requires that at least 25% of total construction costs have been expended before assignment can take place.
 A higher minimum construction and investment fee may be provided in land grant contracts entered into between the local land administration bureau and the land user.
 All rights and obligations of the current holder under a land grant contract will be transferred contemporaneously to the assignee of the land use rights.
-The relevant local government has the right to acquire the land use rights to be assigned if the assignment price is significantly lower than the market price.
-Relevant local governments may also acquire the land use rights from a land user in the event of a change in town planning.
-The land user will then be compensated for the loss of his land use rights.
+The relevant local government has the preemptive right to acquire the land use rights to be assigned if the assignment price is significantly lower than the market price.
+The State shall not withdraw before the expiration of the term of use the right to the use of the land which the land user acquired in accordance with the law.
+Under special circumstances, the State may, based on the requirements of social public interests, withdraw the right before the expiration of the term of use in line with the relevant legal procedures and shall, based on the number of years in which the land user has used the land actual state of affairs with respect to the development and utilization of the land, offer corresponding compensation.

 Where the land to be developed comprises land on which buildings have been erected and/or is occupied, we are required to compensate and relocate original residents before demolition and site clearance can be carried out.
 As specified in our land grant contracts, either the land authorities or our project companies are responsible for relocating existing residents and demolishing existing structures on the project sites.
 In cases where we are responsible for relocation, we are required to compensate the owners or residents of existing buildings on land to be developed for relocation in accordance with the Regulation on the Dismantlement of Urban Houses (城市房屋拆遷管理條例) implemented on November 1, 2001 by the State Council.
-But this administration rules have been abolished in compliance with the Regulation on the Expropriation of Buildings on State-owned Land and Compensation (國有土地上房屋徵收與補償條例) promulgated by the State Council on January 21, 2011 ("Expropriation and Compensation Regulation").
+But this administration rules have been abolished in compliance with the Regulation on the Expropriation of Buildings on State-owned Land and Compensation (國有土地上房屋徽收與補償條例) promulgated by the State Council on January 21, 2011 ("Expropriation and Compensation Regulation").

-Pursuant to the above-mentioned regulation promulgated and effective on January 21, 2011, the Expropriation and Compensation Regulation is formulated for purposes of regulating the expropriation of buildings on state-owned land and corresponding compensation, maintaining public interests and protecting the legitimate rights and interests of owners of the buildings to be expropriated, and it provides that, among other things:
+The Expropriation and Compensation Regulation is formulated for purposes of regulating the expropriation of buildings on state-owned land and corresponding compensation, maintaining public interests and protecting the legitimate rights and interests of owners of the buildings to be expropriated, and it provides that, among other things: